Learn the benefits of mindful walking and how to bring this practice to life

 I have found that it is good practice to start from being still (standing) and dropping my attention down to where my feet connect with the floor.

-Once I feel the sensation of my feet on the ground, I then expand my attention to take in my entire body.
+Once I feel the sensations of my feet on the ground, I then expand my attention to take in my entire body.

-When I am ready I begin to walk, feeling my feet leave and strike the floor, noticing how my body feels as it moves forward.
+Once I am centred through attending to my body, I begin to walk.
+Sensing my feet leave and strike the floor, noticing how my body feels as it moves forward.

-It’s easier to pay attention to movement than stillness.
+It’s often easier to pay attention to movement than stillness.

-We can also pay attention to different aspects of walking; our heel peeling from the ground, our weight rolling to our toes, our leg swinging from our hip or we might choose to use one of other senses as an anchor for our attention such as sights, sounds or breezes on our skin.
+We can also pay attention to different aspects of walking.
+Our heel peeling from the ground, our weight rolling to our toes, our leg swinging from our hip or we might choose to use another sense as an anchor for our attention such as sights, sounds or breezes on our skin.

 Be aware though that mindful walking in places where there is traffic, comes with risk not to mention distractions!

 If you are in such a place, you might choose to practice a street at a time.